dadi/api/README.md

 ## Development

-Serama was conceived, developed and is maintained by the engineering team at DADI+ ([https://dadi.co](https://dadi.co)).
+DADI API was conceived, developed and is maintained by the engineering team at DADI+ ([https://dadi.co](https://dadi.co)).

 Core contributors: